integrated-ethics/web/content/labs/data-cleaning.md

 **Contents**: instructor guide, student handout, suggested assessment questions

-**Summary**: The goal of this module is to show that data cleaning, while necessary, can be conducted with differing degrees of ethicality.
+**Summary**: The goal of this lab is to show that data cleaning, while necessary, can be conducted with differing degrees of ethicality.
 The process of correcting data (changing location, imputing a new value, removing typos etc.), removing incomplete records, or leaving questionable data as is